 ISBNs are tied to the publisher (you), not the printer/distributor (Amazon, Ingram, B&N, or whoever).
 This means that, as long as your book is in the same format, size, and edition, you can use the same ISBN and Barcode across multiple print services.
 There is no law against it.

 Where things can get hairy is if a printer/distributor requires you to have a unique ISBN or gives you a warning saying “ISBN already used.”
-Depending on how much time and patience you have, you can contact their respective support channels or find little workarounds on the internet.
+Depending on how much time and patience you have, you can contact their respective support channels hash it out or find little workarounds on the internet.